Resources

 In this article:

-- The expectation of the home’s optimal cleanliness level is too high, so overwhelm and then avoidance sets in.
+2. The expectation of the home’s optimal cleanliness level is too high, so overwhelm and then avoidance set in.

-- Buying stuff is a way to show your family you care, even if they don’t need it or have somewhere to put it.
+3. Buying things is a way to show your family you care, even if they don’t need them or have nowhere to put them.

 Strategies to Start Organizing Your Home